spatie/sketch/README.md

 ### Fontawesome.sketch

-The full Fton Awesome 4.7 set as Sketch symbols, in both text and outlines.
+The full Font Awesome 4.7 set as Sketch symbols, in both text and outlines.

 Font Awesome is made by Dave Gandy - http://fontawesome.io.